1. Home

 6. Enter your replicate data into rep1, rep2 etc. It doesn’t matter if you only have duplicates because the program will ignore any sectors that do not contain data.
 The program will calculate the Mean and Standard Deviation of your replicates.

 7. When the data has been entered select the Sample, Mean and Standard Deviation data sectors by the click and drag method.
 Then select the chart making function, in Excel this looks like a clickable square with a mini-bar chart inside.
 This will guide you through the chart making process with the data you have selected.
 Choose “column chart” initially, designate the Mean numbers for input values.
 The Standard Deviation column for the y-axis error bars needs to be designated after the Mean numbers chart is made.
 This is achieved by double clicking on the graph bars, and selecting the “Y-axis error” tab, then entering the location of the Standard Deviation data by clicking the “Custom” option and selecting the area in the worksheet.
-E-mail tservice@cytoskeleton.com or visit www.cytoskeleton.com to download a free Excel Template.
+E-mail [email protected] or visit cytoskeleton.supremeclients.com to download a free Excel Template.

 8. An example of a typical Excel layout and data plot is shown in Figure 1.